 The strategy also highlights the need to increase the share of trips taken by public transport, cycling and walking (with associated benefits in public health and wellbeing).
 This is likely to be reflected in local transport policies, planning requirements and building design – helping our clients create more sustainable places.

-The UK Government has already committed to phase out the sale of new petrol and diesel cars and vans by 2030, with all new cars and vans to be zero emissions by 2035.
-Similar commitments are planned for new and non-zero emission HGVs (subject to consultation).
+The UK Government announced in 2023 that its initial commitment to phase out the sale of new petrol and diesel cars and vans by 2030 has been delayed by 5 years, moving the 2035 deadline in line with other major economies.
+The goal of ensuring that 80% of new cars and 70% of new vans in the UK are set to be zero emission by 2030, increasing to 100% by 2035 is part of the government's zero emission vehicle (ZEV) mandate.
+Similar commitments are planned for new and non-zero emission HGVs by 2040 (subject to consultation).

 The recent changes to Building Regulations: Part S mean that electric vehicle (EV) chargepoints must be installed on all new-build commercial and domestic buildings.
 There are also requirements to install EV chargepoints to buildings undergoing a material change of use or major renovations.
 Alongside targeted legislation like Building Regulations, sales figures demonstrate that EVs are forming an increasing share of the UK new vehicle market.
 That drives demand for EV chargepoints at home, at places of work and wider destinations.

 Electric Vehicle Fleets